We often are asked this question. Our answer: It depends.

 Apartments

-We have stayed in five apartments, but recommend only three:
+We have stayed in nine apartments, but some are no longer available, and in any event we recommend only six:

 9 Rue de Square Carpeaux (18th arrondissement).
 This charming "room with a view" apartment offers a "Mary Poppins" rooftop expanse of Montmartre.
 It is near a convenient bus line (and metro stops), and it's not too far from the center of the city, but it feels far away from most tourists.
 The neighborhood is very enjoyable and real, with fine market streets and local restaurants.
 (And it's very easy to communicate and make arrangements with the owners, who live in Los Angeles but have a local contact to greet and present keys, etc.)